AerialX/libbricks/README.md

     make CXX=i486-mingw32-g++ AR=i486-mingw32-ar

-Or alternatively, use Clang instead...

-    make USECLANG=1

 Configuration
 -------------

-There are some options in _include/bricks/config.h_ so feel free to modify those as necessary.
+Use cmake to configure and select from the various compilation options, including the ability to compile with clang rather than GCC.

 Testing
 -------

-There's a simple test app in the _test/_ folder, it's easy to try:
+There's a simple test app in the _sample/_ folder, it's easy to try:

     make run

-And for when it inevitably crashes, the following shortcuts to gdb:
+There also exist a few test units, which can be run with:

-    make debug
+    make test